 Trout Lake Community Centre

-The Trout Lake Community Centre is located at 3360 Victoria Drive in the southwest corner of John Hendry Park.
+The Trout Lake Community Centre’s address is 3360 Victoria Drive.
+The facilities are in the southwest corner of John Hendry Park.
 It’s a pretty typical community centre with a fitness centre and programs for all ages.

 At the Trout Lake Community Centre there is a preschool, sports activities in the gym and programming for seniors.
 There are also fitness, art, dance and other classes for children, teens and adults.
 There are plenty of recreation programs available to the public, some aimed at kids and some at adults.

 Trout Lake Events

 A number of events take place at Trout Lake, both in the park and at the community centre.
 Major events include National Indigenous People’s Day on June 21st each year.
-Smaller events include Music on the Bow performances, as well as seasonal events (like on Family Day, at Easter and other holidays and special occasions).
+There are also monthly luncheons for people aged 50 and up.